-The Diocese of Victoria has contributed $1.25M towards the Canadian Conference of Catholic Bishop’s Indigenous Reconciliation Fund.
-Applications are now being accepted from groups that wish to access these funds.
+The Diocese of Victoria has contributed $1.25M towards the national Indigenous Reconciliation Fund.
+Applications are now being accepted from Indigenous groups that wish to access these funds for local projects and initiatives.

 Click here to download the application package